mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The `new_member` SenderType is used for clients proposing that they themselves be added.
 For this ID type the sender value MUST be zero and the Proposal type MUST be Add.
-The MLSPlaintext MUST be signed with the private key corresponding to the KeyPackage in the Add message.
+The MLSPlaintext MUST be signed with the private key corresponding to the KeyPackage in the Add message and the label `"MLSPlaintextTBS"`.
 Recipients MUST verify that the MLSPlaintext carrying the Proposal message is validly signed with this key.

 The `preconfigured` SenderType is reserved for signers that are pre-provisioned to the clients within a group.
 If proposals with these sender IDs are to be